jgresl/trump-bot/README.md

 TrumpBot is designed to handle a variety of user input and can map a large range of possible inputs to a small set of outputs.
 However, it can still fail to find a suitable response.
 In this case, the TrumpBot defaults to a list of generic responses suited to a wide variety of unknown inputs.
 #### Demonstration
 ![INSERT IMAGE HERE]()

-## Design Choices
-We used the React framework to build our appication because it is a powerful tool for creating interactive user interfaces.
-The framework permits third-party npm libraries.
-Further, the project is easily optimized into a build file for production.
-These benefits make React an optimal choice for a chatbot application.

-## Class Organization
-Given that React is a heavily component-based architecture, our code does not follow a standard object oriented flow.
-Instead, we have a main App class which is a ReactComponent that we use to encapsulate our webpage design and event functionality.
-In addition, we have several functions in the main App.js file which serve to generate the response tree and determine the appropriate output of the chatbot.
-The App class calls these functions from event methods such as when the user enters a line of text.
-We also use a simple TreeNode class for our tree datastructure which simply contains a list of child nodes and its data.
-This is initialized at runtime with data from a specified CSV file which contains our hand-written responses mapped to certain keywords.

-## Build instructions

-  1. Clone the project to a local repository: `git clone https://github.com/jgresl/cosc310.git`
-  2. Navigate to the project directory: `cd cosc310`
-  3. Ensure node.js is installed: https://nodejs.org/en/
-  4. Ensure the required npm libraries are installed: `npm install`
-  5. Start the client: `npm start`
-  6. Navigate to the source directory: `cd src`
-  7. Start the server locally: `node server.js`
-  8. Build the program for production: `npm run build`

-## Sample Output
-Check out [this example file](testedoutput.txt) for sample output.

 ## Contributors
 - **Jaden Balogh**